aranair/remindbot/README.md

 - remind buy dinner
 - remind me to do this and this
 - remind me to sleep :9jul 10pm
+- remind me to buy chocolate :today 10pm
+- remind me to buy a gift :tomorrow 10pm
 - clear 2
 - clearall
 - list